 Free Things To Do On The Strip

-Fountains of Bellagio: A free show that erupts every 15-30 minutes daily, the fountains call Bellagio’s 8.5-acre man-made lake home and have over 1,200 individual fountains capable of shooting water to heights of over 460 feet.
+Fountains of Bellagio: Erupting every 15-30 minutes, the fountains call Bellagio’s 8.5-acre man-made lake home and have over 1,200 individual fountains capable of shooting water to heights of over 460 feet.

-Walk the Streets of Venice: The Grand Canal Shoppes at Venetian offer guests a quarter-mile-themed escape to Italy.
-Complete with painted ceilings, cobblestone streets, and a canal with operating gondolas, this mall is essentially one giant photo opportunity.
+Walk the Streets of Venice: The Grand Canal Shoppes at Venetian qualifies as one giant photo opportunity that offers guests a quarter-mile-themed escape to Italy.

-Notably, there are also an impressive number of happy hour deals at bars and restaurants throughout the Shoppes.
+There are also an impressive number of happy hour deals scattered throughout the Shoppes.

 Snap a Photo in the Waterfall Atrium at Palazzo: If you follow any Las Vegas social media groups, you’ve seen the spot (pictured below).
 Built into the Grand Canal Shoppes, the “LOVE” lettering is difficult to miss.

-See The Carved Woolly Mammoth Tusk at TI: Carved over generations, this impressive artifact is made special by not only its historic significance but its intricate detail.
+See The Carved Woolly Mammoth Tusk at TI: Carved over generations, this impressive artifact is made special not only by its historic significance but also its intricate detail.

 See The Siren Chopper at TI: Steps away from the woolly mammoth tusk, the motorcycle has a unique pirate theme that matches that of the broader resort.